Mustapha Dahleb

 Mustapha Dahleb (born 8 February 1952) is an Algerian former professional footballer who played as a midfielder.
 Having begun his career at Sedan and CR Belouizdad, he spent most of his career at Paris Saint-Germain before playing a final season at Nice.
-At international level, Dahleb represented the Algeria national team.
+At the international level, Dahleb represented the Algeria national team.

-He holds the records of being the fourth-highest goalscorer for Paris Saint-Germain in the French first division and sixth all-time goalscorer in all competitions.
+He holds the records of being the fourth-highest goalscorer for Paris Saint-Germain in the French first division and seventh all-time goalscorer in all competitions.

 Career

-Dahleb played with the Algeria national team in the 1982 FIFA World Cup, where Algeria failed to make it out of the group stage.
+Dahleb played with the Algeria national team in the 1982 FIFA World Cup, where Algeria failed to progress past the group stage.

-He held the record of the all-time leading scorer for Paris Saint-Germain in the French first division with 85 goals before being surpassed by Zlatan Ibrahimovic.
+He held the record for being the all-time leading scorer for Paris Saint-Germain in the French first division with 85 goals before being surpassed by Zlatan Ibrahimovic.
 Dahleb is the club's sixth all-time goalscorer in all competitions, with 98 goals.